 When Janee Farrar and her husband, Ben, went on their first date 13 years ago, they bonded over their love for craft beer.
 Soon, they began to go on “beer-cations” and talked about one day opening a brewery of their own.
 Beer, they found, was “the glue that started our relationship.”

-The opportunity arose eight years ago when they moved to North Carolina.
+The opportunity arose when they moved to North Carolina in 2014.
 They opened Forgotten Road Ales in Graham in a former service station.
 In the taproom, they serve a variety of beers, some of which are flavored with the fruit and hops grown on the property.
 Though they don’t have any official flagship beers, Citra Sunshine has proven to be a fan favorite.
-The brewery hosts a food truck rodeo on the third Saturday of each month and an annual birthday party for the brewery dog, Mac.
+The brewery hosts weekly trivia on Wednesday nights, a food truck every Friday, and an annual birthday party for the brewery dog, Mac.

 At Bright Penny Brewing, try a flight — a deviled egg flight, that is.
 Photography courtesy of Alamance County Visitors Bureau